Select Language

 7. Technical Details & Mathematical Framework

-The probabilistic foundation is key.
-The Loss of Load Expectation (LOLE) is defined as the expected number of hours (or days) per period where demand exceeds available capacity: $$\text{LOLE} = \sum_{t=1}^{T} P(\text{Capacity}_t < \text{Demand}_t)$$ Where $\text{Capacity}_t$ includes conventional generation (subject to forced outages) and the available output from VG at time $t$.
+The core of capacity valuation lies in probabilistic reliability metrics.
+The Loss of Load Expectation (LOLE) is defined as the expected number of days (or hours) per period where demand exceeds available capacity:

 8. Analysis Framework: Example Case Study